Special offers

 (2) Registration is done by entering the required data into an online form provided for this purpose.
 The data required for registration must be provided completely and truthfully by the customer.

-(3) During registration, the customer selects a personal username and a password.
-The username must not violate the rights of third parties or other name and trademark rights or public morals.
+(3) During registration, the customer chooses a personal username and a password.
+The username must not infringe the rights of third parties or any other name and trademark rights or public morals.
 The customer is obliged to keep the password confidential and must not disclose it to third parties under any circumstances.

-(4) Those who are already registered cannot be registered again (no "double membership").
+(4) Anyone who is already registered cannot be registered again (no "double membership").

-(5) The shop operator is entitled to refuse registration without giving reasons even if all requirements for admission as a user are met.
+(5) The shop operator is entitled to refuse registration without giving reasons even if all requirements for acceptance as a user are met.

 (6) The shop operator reserves the right to keep the user account available voluntarily beyond the duration of the business relationship with the customer.
-The customer can permanently unsubscribe from the online shop at any time.
-This is done by email to info@tennistown.de.
-The unsubscription will lead to the deletion of all personal data of the customer, as far as their storage is not legally required or purposefully and legally permissible.
+The customer can unsubscribe from the online shop at any time.
+This is done by sending an email to info@tennistown.de.
+The unsubscription will result in the deletion of all personal data of the customer, as far as their storage is not legally required or appropriate and permissible.

 § 5 Conclusion of Contract